zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 LIST ORDER ORD.DATE MYDATE
 ```

-## jCL
+## JCL

 This is the jBASE procedure language.
 It is made up of Procedures (Procs)  and Paragraphs.
-Procs work with input and output buffers, with PQ or PQN going on line 1.
-PQN includes file buffers and select registers.
+Procs work with input and output buffers, with `PQ` or `PQN` going on line 1. `PQN` includes file buffers and select registers.

-Paragraphs on the other hand are like DOS batch files, with PA or PR going on line 1.
+Paragraphs on the other hand are like DOS batch files, with `PA` or `PR` going on line 1.
 Procs and Paragraphs are interpreted at run-time.
-The MD is required to run Procs and Paragraphs.
-JEDIFILENAME\_MD is needed.
+The MD is required to run Procs and Paragraphs. `JEDIFILENAME_MD` is needed.

-## Procs
+### Procs

 Procedures can call internal and external subroutines.
 The commands must be at the very beginning of a line.
-Procs support conditional expressions, can pass data to a JBC program and return data from it (PROCREAD, PROCWRITE).
+Procs support conditional expressions, can pass data to a JBC program and return data from it (`PROCREAD`, `PROCWRITE`).

 ### Proc Example